mpeeples2008/ArchNetSci/README.md

 ## Reproducibility{- #Repro}

-The most recent version of this document was built with `r R.version.string`.
+The most recent version of this document was built with R 4.2.
 We suggest you use a recent version of R when attempting to use the code in this document.

 The content of this document is meant to be as accessible and reproducible as possible.
 The source code used to produce this document along with all of the data used in analyses are available on [GitHub](https://github.com/mpeeples2008/Archaeological_Network_Science).
 This GitHub repository allows users to open issues, contribute to the document, or help fix typos or other errors (see information about contributing below).
 We have also opened a GitHub discussion board with this repository where users can ask questions about any data or code in the repository without making edits or issue requests directly.